 Jacob hung his hammock between two trees that were a little too close, but he did not care.
 He only cared that he was not walking anymore for the day.

 When planning for the hike, I opted for only a little more than a six-mile hike the last day because I knew we would be worn out.
 The hike was easy for a little ways, but then began to make its last climb.
 Again, we climbed up to an amazing rocky ridge with spectacular views of the lake.

-My feet were killing me by this point and walking along those rocks, though they were beautiful, they were putting pressure on my toes as my feet wobbled around them for stability.
+My feet were killing me by this point.
+Walking along those rocks, though they were beautiful, were putting pressure on my toes as my feet wobbled around them for stability.
 I have hiked this before and was much more appreciative then without painful feet.
 It felt like my pinky toes were broken.
 They were not, I was just in too small of boots.

 Jacob and I took a break here, and I could tell he had almost had enough.
 I encouraged him by saying it was just about two more miles and we would have hiked the whole way.

 When we got to where we could see the top of Blakely Dam, I knew it was all downhill from there.
 We could not hike that last mile fast enough.
 We got to the eastern terminus at the Avery Trailhead and of course I made Jacob pose for pictures by the sign.